alyssamichelle/progress/The Future of JS 2018.md

 **AngularJS *cough* I mean, Vue.js Features**

+ - List item
+ - Reactive Interfaces
+ - Declarative Rendering
+ - Data Binding
+ - Directives
+ - Template Logic
+ - Components
+ - Event Handling
+ - Computed Properties
- - Reactive Interfaces Declarative Rendering Data Binding Directives Template Logic Components Event Handling Computed Properties CSS Transitions and Animations Filters
+ - CSS Transitions and Animations
+ - Filters

 No surprise there though, Vue was created by an ex-Googler, Evan You, who after using AngularJS on a number of projects, was just playing around, seeing if he could strip down AngularJS to the core parts he liked.
 Thus, in 2013, VueJS was born.